tomoyasuzuki/AttractingContributors/README.md

 There are many Manga in Japan.
 Please tell me the title of your favorite Manga.

+# List of your answers
+## Example
+- ONE PIECE

-# List of your answers (Please write here in English or Japanese)
+## Please write here in English or Japanese
 -
 -
 -